lisatitshall/real-estate-stats/README.md

 ![image](https://github.com/user-attachments/assets/4135a6b0-ff63-40f1-932e-8ef8af9a101c)

-### [4] First attempt at a linear regression model didn't explain enough of the variance in house price
+### [4] First attempt at a linear regression model doesn't explain enough price variation
 Based on the statistical tests in part 3 a linear regression model was fitted to predict house prices based on distance, size, garage and pool.
 The results are shown below.

 ![image](https://github.com/user-attachments/assets/9adceda5-1090-43ba-9600-8c54e2596045)